VeldsparCrypto/Veldspar/README.md

 ## Purpose:

 * To think about block chain currencies differently (in this case to try to solve the issues that currently affect coin systems in production).
 * To use PoW & PoS to good affect.
+The PoS actually being the amount in hash power you apply to the network.

 ## The concept as spewing from my head (to be refined as thoughts gather):